 Provide a call-to-action

 The call-to-action is the step that you want the person to take next.
-In general, you will want to end your email with your call-to-action and make it a new sentence or paragraph.
+In general, you will want to end your email with your desired next steps and make it a new sentence or paragraph.

-For many business emails, the next step when requesting an update will be clear to both parties.
+For many business follow up emails, the next step when requesting an update will be clear to both parties.
 In this case, it is sufficient to simply ask for “an update”.

-However, if the process by which you want to be updated requires more than an email response, then this should be stipulated.
-If you require an update in a different format, such as updating a spreadsheet, again make your expectations clear with your call-to-action.
+However, if the process by which you want to be updated requires more than an followemail response, then this should be stipulated.
+If you require an status update in a different format, such as updating a spreadsheet, make sure your expectations are clear.

 If you are expecting a phone call for the update then include this information: